Zika Virus FAQ

 Guillain-Barré syndrome (GBS) is a rare disorder where a person’s own immune system damages the nerve cells, causing muscle weakness and sometimes paralysis.
 These symptoms can last a few weeks or several months.
 While most people fully recover from GBS, some people have permanent damage and in rare cases, people have died.

-We do not know if Zika causes GBS.
+Scientists do not know if Zika causes GBS.
 It is difficult to determine if any particular pathogen “caused” GBS.
 The Brazil Ministry of Health is reporting an increased number of people affected with GBS.
 CDC is working to determine if Zika and GBS are related.

 Is this a new virus?